postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. Select the **Overview** tab.
 1. Select the **+** next to **Documentation**, and then select **Create new documentation**.
 1. Enter a name for the new collection.
 (Make it something you'll easily associate with this version of your API.)
 1. (Optional) Select **Show advanced settings** and change any settings as needed.
-See the description for each setting to learn more.
+Read the description for each setting to learn more.
 1. Select **Create Documentation**.
 The new API documentation is displayed in the **Documentation** tab.

 <img alt="Generating new API documentation" src="https://assets.postman.com/postman-docs/documentation-generate-api-docs-v9.jpg" width="702px">